 1. Repurpose pre-recorded videos to TikTok

-First things first, TikTok only supports vertical video, so you will need to work with a video editor or use a program like iMovie, Premiere Pro, or Filmora to convert your landscape videos into portrait.
+First things first, TikTok only supports vertical video.
+This means you will need to work with a video editor or use a program like iMovie, Premiere Pro, or Filmora to convert your landscape videos into portrait.

-This complication comes up a lot in social media video repurposing, so we’ve written a guide to help you reformat your horizontal videos into vertical videos.
+This complication comes up a lot in social media video repurposing.
+We’ve written a guide to help you reformat your horizontal videos into vertical videos.
 Get it here.

 Creating portrait versions of your landscape videos is going to give you a lot more repurposing potential.
-It’s not just TikTok that supports vertical videos, it’s also Instagram Reels, Instagram Stories, Facebook Stories, YouTube Shorts, Snapchat, Pinterest – and you can post vertical videos to LinkedIn and Facebook feeds too.
+Similarly, Instagram Reels, Instagram Stories, Facebook Stories, YouTube Shorts, Snapchat, Pinterest all support vertical video – and you can post vertical videos to LinkedIn and Facebook feeds too.